 Figure 4: List of 20 high frequency content words

 It shouldn’t surprise us that “day”, “digital”, and “humanities” are among the most frequently used words.
-Likewise, we would expect entries describing what people are doing to use “I’m” often (as in “I’m doing X or Y”.) , the frequency of “time” can be ascribed to the role of time management in describing a day of work, especially if you have to take time to blog about what you are doing in addition to doing it.
+Likewise, we would expect entries describing what people are doing to use “I’m” often (as in “I’m doing X or Y”.)
+Similarly, the frequency of “time” can be ascribed to the role of time management in describing a day of work, especially if you have to take time to blog about what you are doing in addition to doing it.

 From a disciplinary perspective what is interesting is the importance of the “project.”
 The frequency of “project” suggests we conceive our work as being around projects.
 This is supported by the tagging.
 “Project Work” (DDH-ProjectWork) was the most popular tag, being applied to 209 entries.
-Project work and discourse around projects is one of the distinguishing features of digital humanities workwe doubt philosophers would use the word as frequently to describe their work.
+Project work and discourse around projects is one of the distinguishing features of digital humanities work; we doubt philosophers would use the word as frequently to describe their work.